stitchdata/docs/_connect-files/api/objects/form-properties/sources/saas/selligent-object.md

   - name: "organization"
     type: "string"
     required: true
-    description: "The name of your organization in Selligent."
+    description: "The name of your organization in {{ form-property.display-name }}."
     value: "Organization"

   - name: "base_url"